Cat on a Hot Tin Roof (1958 film): Plot

-Late one night, a drunken Brick Pollitt is on a track field trying to recapture his glory days of high school sports by leaping hurdles, reminiscing about his moments as a youthful athlete.
+Late one night on a track field, a drunken Brick Pollitt tries to recapture his high school athletic glory days by leaping hurdles.
 He breaks his ankle, leaving him dependent on a crutch.
 The next day, Brick and his wife Maggie ("the Cat") visit his family's plantation in the Mississippi Delta to celebrate the 65th birthday of Brick's father, Big Daddy.

 Depressed, Brick has spent the last few years drinking while resisting the affections of his wife, who shares with him her worries about the inheritance of Big Daddy's wealth.
-There is speculation in the family about why Maggie is childless, while Brick's brother Gooper and his wife Mae have five children and another on the way.
+The family speculates about why Maggie is childless, while Brick's brother, Gooper, and his wife, Mae, have five children and a sixth on the way.

 Big Daddy and Big Mama arrive home from the hospital by private airplane and are greeted by Gooper, Mae, and their children, along with Maggie.
-Annoyed by the rehearsed display that his grandchildren gave him, Big Daddy ignores them and drives to the house with Maggie.
+Annoyed by the rehearsed display that his grandchildren give him, Big Daddy ignores them and drives to the house with Maggie.
 The news is that Big Daddy is not dying of cancer.
-However, his doctor meets privately, first with Gooper and then with Brick, to divulge that it is a deception: Big Daddy has inoperable cancer and will likely be dead within a year, and the truth is being kept from him, as well as from all the women in the family.
-Brick reveals this to Maggie, and she is heartbroken.
+However, his doctor meets privately, first with Gooper and then with Brick, to divulge that it is a deception: Big Daddy has inoperable cancer and will likely be dead within a year.
+The truth is being kept from Big Daddy, as well as from all the women in the family.
+Brick reveals this to Maggie, who is heartbroken.
 Maggie wants Brick to take an interest in his father for both unselfish and selfish reasons, but he stubbornly refuses.